 When I first met Mandy Gabucan, I never would have thought that ten years later, I’d be watching her sing her heart out in front of a crowd that turned out to see her– and the rest of Intertwined– perform.

-She’s always loved singing, of course, and after bonding over music through the years, I realize in that sweaty, hyped up crowd, that of course this is where the road has taken her.
+She’s always loved singing, obviously, and after bonding over music through the years, I realized, in that sweaty hyped up crowd, that of course this is where the road has taken her.
 “I’ve always wanted to be a performer,” Mandy explains, “but I didn’t know that people would enjoy the material I write as well, so it has given me so much pride and confidence being a part of something so special.”

 The story of Intertwined starts in 2018, with a budding relationship– which was then only a week long– and a mutual interest in music.
 “I let Henrick listen to one of my songs, and he told me he would produce it for me,” Mandy says.
 Henrick Pestaño, now Mandy’s fiance, already had some experience in the local music scene, playing in bands such as The Wonggoys and other VisPop artists.
 Mandy had only ever done some bar gigs at the time. “[Back then], I rarely let people listen to my originals, because I didn’t think they were anything special.
 But Henrick believed in me, and told me they were great!”